OpsiMate/documentation/opsimate-docs/docs/getting-started/deploy.md

 ```

 :::success
-OpsiMate is now running at `http://localhost:3001`
+OpsiMate is now running at `http://localhost:8080`
+Register a user for the first time - it will be the first admin user
 :::

 ### Verify Deployment